kahypar/mt-kahypar/README.md

 To run Mt-KaHyPar, you can use the following command:

-    ./MtKaHyPar -h <path-to-hgr> -t <# threads> -k <# blocks> -e <imbalance (e.g. 0.03)> -o km1 -m direct --preset-type=<deterministic/default/default_flow/quality/quality_flow> --instance_type=<hypergraph/graph>
+    ./MtKaHyPar -h <path-to-hgr> --preset-type=<deterministic/default/default_flow/quality/quality_flow> --instance_type=<hypergraph/graph> -t <# threads> -k <# blocks> -e <imbalance (e.g. 0.03)> -o km1 -m direct

 or directly provide a configuration file (see `config` folder):

-    ./MtKaHyPar -h <path-to-hgr> -t <# threads> -k <# blocks> -e <imbalance (e.g. 0.03)> -o km1 -m direct -p <path to config file>
+    ./MtKaHyPar -h <path-to-hgr> -p <path-to-config-file> -t <# threads> -k <# blocks> -e <imbalance (e.g. 0.03)> -o km1 -m direct

+Note that when `--instance-type=graph` is set, we run Mt-KaHyPar-Graph (only available for preset types `default` and `default_flow`), otherwise Mt-KaHyPar-D or -Q based on the preset type.
 The partition output file will be placed in the same folder as the input hypergraph file.
 If you want to change the default partition output folder, add the command line parameter `--partition-output-folder=path/to/folder`.
 There is also an option to disable writing the partition file `--write-partition-file=false`.
 Further, there are several useful options that can provide you with additional insights during and after the partitioning process:
 - `--show-detailed-timings=true`: Shows detailed subtimings of each multilevel phase at the end of the partitioning process
 - `--show-memory-consumption=true`: Gives detailed information on how much memory was allocated and how memory is reused throughout the algorithm
 - `--enable-progress-bar=true`: Shows a progess bar during the coarsening and refinement phase